SC7274/game-of-life/README.md

 # Game of Life
-This is an implementation of Conway's Game of Life using React.
-The Game of Life is a cellular automaton that simulates the evolution of a colony of cells over time.
+This is a simple implementation of Conway's Game of Life, a cellular automaton simulation that simulates the life and death of cells on a grid.

 ## How to Play
 The initial state of the colony is a grid of cells, where each cell can be either "alive" (light gray) or "dead" (no color).